practicalli/clojure/using-data-structures/sequences.md

   [:devoxxuk :devoxxfr :devoxx :hackthetower] )
 ```

-Using a Clojure Vector data structure seems a little more Clojurey, especially when the vector contains keywords.
+Using a Clojure Vector data structure is a more Clojure approach, especially when the vector contains keywords.
 Think of a Vector as an Array, although in Clojure it is again immutable in the same way a list is.

 > **Note** Create a slightly more involved data structure, holding more data around each developer events.
 Suggest using a map, with each key being the unique name of the developer event.
 The details of each event (the value to go with the event name key) is itself a map as there are several pieces of data associated with each event name.